-The minimum lot area (in square feet) per dwelling unit within a cluster subdivision shall be $\frac{5,000 \ 9,500}{5,000 \ 9,500}$ square feet.
-This shall be the minimum lot area allowed for any lot with the minimum lot width of $\frac{70}{50}$ -feet, as defined in Section C below.
-The minimum lot area per dwelling unit may shall increase decrease proportionately with any increase decrease in lot width, as referenced in Sections 4.4.1.C and D.
+The minimum lot area (in square feet) per dwelling unit within a cluster subdivision shall be 5,000 7,000 square feet.
+This shall be the minimum lot area allowed for any lot with the minimum lot width of 50 -feet, as defined in Section C below.
+The minimum lot area per dwelling unit shall increase proportionately with an increase in lot width.